 Disclosure: This article contains affiliate links.
 This means that if you click a link and purchase something I’ve recommended I may earn a small commission.
 This does not affect the price you pay but helps me to run this site.
 You can read my full affiliate disclosure here.

-Dive site “Manta Point” was AMAZING!
+The dive site “Manta Point” was AMAZING!
 We saw 26 of these stunning creatures on ONE dive!

 During peak season May – October the visibility is a good 20m+, but you’ll see fewer mantas.
 If mantas are what you are here to see, then go in October – December.

-There’s nothing quite like an encounter with the Manta’s as they are incredibly curious and reach up to 5 meters.
+There’s nothing quite like an encounter with the mantas as they are incredibly curious and reach up to 5 meters.
 It’s something you won’t forget easily!

 Beautiful sunsets, sparkling stars at night and dive sites on your doorstep really make staying on a liveaboard the best way to experience Komodo.